Innovations in Single Cell Omics

 13:30 - 14:00

-Teresa Krieger (Charité University medicine Berlin, Germany) TBA
+Teresa Krieger (Charité University medicine Berlin, Germany) Using spatial single-cell data for clinical translation in oncology

 14:00 - 14:15